 Earlier this year Art for Guernsey and ArtHouse Jersey announced our intention to work together, joining forces to promote the Channel Islands – collaboratively to France and other jurisdictions.

-We are delighted to reveal the names of the 19 artists who have been selected to feature in the exhibition, which will be shown in Jersey before moving to the Art for Guernsey Gallery in March.
-Five artists are from Guernsey, seven from Jersey and seven from other countries around the world, including Germany, South Africa, Northern Ireland, Moldova and Russia.
+The exhibition is currently showing in Jersey.
+Nineteen artists were selected to feature in the exhibition: five are from Guernsey, seven from Jersey and seven from other countries around the world, including Germany, South Africa, Northern Ireland, Moldova and Russia.